Why are you feeling disconnected and 18 things you can do to reconnect

 In a world as interconnected as ours, it’s ironic how many of us feel profoundly disconnected.
-There’s a sense of emptiness, of something essential missing.
+There’s a sense of emptiness, emotional detachment, of something essential missing.
 In this article, we dive into the causes and tips to regain that missing link!

 Perhaps you’re not seeing your purpose in life and are asking yourself how you got to this point?
 It feels like there should be something more, but when you think about it, you feel sort of empty.
 You feel stuck on a treadmill, disconnected from everything and everyone.